New and updated privacy laws in Asia

 18 - 21 May 2021

-Two 2 hour webinars with Professor Graham Greenleaf covering all 13 Asian countries which have privacy laws.
+Two 2 hour webinars with Professor Graham Greenleaf covering all 13 Asian countries with privacy laws.

 Data protection and privacy laws work very differently in Asia compared with Europe and North America.
 This is your ideal opportunity to gain unique insights into the working of privacy laws in the region, and changes ahead and their impact on your business in each country.